Compare the pros and cons of Propane vs. Electric Smokers and determine which one is right for you!

 Heating elements do all the work in these machines when the smoker is plugged into an outlet.
 As long as you have electricity, you can have smoked meat!

 Electric Smoker Pros

-Let’s review some of the selling points of electric smokers.
+Let’s review some of the selling points of electric vs. propane smokers.